Rotation Descriptions

 Attempts are made to allow third-year residents to remain on the same gynecology service for two consecutive months to provide better continuity of care.
 There is close coordination between all residents and the supervising attending faculty.

-In total during their training, residents spend 16 months on the Parkland Hospital Gynecology Service.
+In total during their training, residents spend 16 months on the Parkland Gynecology Service.
 Each service has an ambulatory gynecology clinic two days a week and two full operating days a week.
 In addition, each service sees patients in Dysplasia Clinic one half day each week.
-Here, residents learn how to identify, evaluate, and treat cervical, vaginal, and vulvar dysplasia and other premalignant diseases.
-Laser, Cryotherapy, CUSA (Cavitron Ultrasonic Surgical Aspirator), and loop electrocautery therapies are available in the clinic and in the operating room.
+Here, residents learn how to identify, evaluate, and treat cervical, vaginal, and vulvar dysplasia, and other premalignant diseases.
+Laser, cryotherapy, CUSA (Cavitron Ultrasonic Surgical Aspirator), and loop electrocautery therapies are available.

-Residents also rotate through subspecialty clinics like the vulvology clinic while on the gynecology service.
+Residents also rotate through subspecialty clinics like the Vulvology Clinic.

-Adding to the basics, our Department has made revolutionary advances in its surgical education curriculum with the introduction of a video-laparoscopic training program at the state-of-the-art UT Southwestern Center for Minimally Invasive Surgery (SCMIS).
-SCMIS enables residents to improve video eye-hand coordination and acquire laparoscopic suturing, knot tying, and tissue handling skills in a virtual operating room setting.
+Adding to the basics, our Department has made advances in its surgical education curriculum with the introduction of a video-laparoscopic training program at the state-of-the-art Simulation Center.
+The Simulation Center enables residents to improve video eye-hand coordination and acquire laparoscopic suturing, knot tying, and tissue handling skills in a virtual operating room setting.

-Each service admits patients through the Obstetrics & Gynecology Intermediate Care Center (ICC) twice a week on a rotational basis.
+Each service admits patients through the Women’s Obstetrics and Gynecology Emergency Services and Urgent Care area twice a week on a rotational basis.

 During both the third year and fourth year there are 20 weeks of rotations for residents to get advanced gynecologic pelvic surgical experience at local private hospitals.